IkaroChagas/Aviation-WX/README.md

 ## Understand a little about my project:

-Instant meteorological consultation project for airline pilots.
+Instant meteorological consultation project for airplane pilots.

 The project intends to practice skills in HTML, CSS and especially JavaScript, all data is captured from the API: https://www.checkwxapi.com/